 - Soda Ash (Washing Soda) aka Sodium Carbonate from the laundry aisle.

-- Fibre Reactive Dye
+- Fibre Reactive Dye or dye kits

 - Your Fabric (natural cellulose) and tieing Sinew